FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 Will I have to show health documentation upon arrival at the airport?

-CYA will keep you informed on the latest requirements when the time comes.
-Even if the requirement of a negative COVID-19 test is lifted by the time you are ready to travel, some airlines may have additional requirements in order to board your flight, so you should check with your airline(s) as well.
+Note: Regardless of country requirements, airlines may have additional requirements in order to board your flight, so you should check with your airline(s) as well.

 For the latest information regarding entry to Greece please see the Greek Government’s Protocol for Arrivals in and Departures from Greece and the Athens Airport’s FAQ section on COVID-19.